mitch-kou45/decentra_aid/README.md

 cd decentra aid: npm run start

-- if you get the error after running npm run start: "react-scripts.js: not found" Then do the following:
+- if you get the error after running npm run start: "react-scripts.js: not found" or "react-scripts: Permission denied" Then do the following:
   - rm -rf node_modules package-lock.json
   - npm install